TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 The most likely candidate for a coverage visualization is the [lcov](http://ltp.sourceforge.net/coverage/lcov.php) project.
 A secondary option is [coveralls](https://coveralls.io/), which is free for open source projects.

+This is not required for every programmer to use.
+We'll run this every now and than to see where we lack testing.

 ### Ignoring Warnings